-4.2 Experimental Results
+4.2.
+Experimental Results

-We adopt two measurements from the study by Deb and Agrawal [14]: Performance and Unuse Factor.
-The performance is the ratio of the number of runs yielding the optimal solution to the total number of runs.
+We adopt two measurements from the study by Deb and Agrawal [8]: Performance and Unuse Factor.
+The performance is the ratio of the number of runs yielding the optimal solution to the total number of runs, except that the number of runs reaching 1% from the optimal is used in the knapsack problem.
 The unuse factor (u) is calculated as follows: